rust-lang/leadership-council/policies/project-directorship/election-process.md

 * Change Round
     * During the change round, every team member will share their current preferred nominees and the reasons for changes from the previous preferred nominees if that applies.
     * Note that the change round is driving around discussing and trying to select the best possible nominee(s) rather than discussing the full set of nominees.
 De-selecting a nominee from consideration in a given change round does not disqualify the nominee from being selected in future change rounds.
-* Facilitator proposes a candidate:
+* Facilitator proposes a candidate selection:
-    * Based on gathered data, the facilitator suggests a candidate they believe will receive the group's consent.
+    * Based on gathered data, the facilitator suggests a set of candidates they believe will receive the group's consent.
+    * The proposal should contain the full set of proposed PDs rather than selecting them one by one
+      * That way, the Council can consider any potential conflicts etc. in that group as a whole
 * Seek objections to the facilitator's proposal
 * Finalize the selection:
     * Discuss and attempt to resolve any objections, if possible.